Back to blog

 Chilled Reds

-A summer table laid with dahlia
+A summer table laid with dahlias

-Red Wine on Tasting table
+Red wine on a tasting table

 Perfect Chilled Red Varieties from Our Collection

 New Zealand Pinot Noir is the perfect gateway to chilled reds.
-Our Akarua Central Otago Pinot Noir 2023 offers bright cherry flavours and silky texture that becomes wonderfully refreshing when lightly chilled.
-For special occasions, try the Akarua "The Siren" Central Otago Pinot Noir, which maintains its elegance even at cooler temperatures.
+Our Akarua Central Otago Pinot Noir 2023 offers bright cherry flavours and a silky texture that becomes wonderfully refreshing when lightly chilled.
+For special occasions, try the Akarua "The Siren" Central Otago Pinot Noir, which keeps its elegance even at cooler temperatures.

 Perfect Food Pairings for Chilled Reds